myaouri/Creating-a-DataFrame/README.md

 ## Creating DataFrame:

-# Importing the dependencies
+### Importing the dependencies

-1 Creating a DataFrame using Python Dictionary :
+1 Creating Pandas DataFrames :

     #### From a dictionary with index :